 Last week I had the pleasure of recording Chicago based sextet, eighth blackbird, at the Museum of Contemporary Art Chicago.
 For two nights leading up to the recording, the ensemble premiered in the US, Murder Ballades by Bryce Dessner, along with compositions by Nico Muhly and Philip Glass.
-Murder Ballades consists of seven movements of traditional folk songs based on accounts of the crime.
+Murder Ballades consists of seven movements of traditional folk songs.

 I arrived on the second night of the performance which was a good introduction to the piece and the room where I would end up recording, even though the PA and a couple hundred bodies in the room wouldn’t help me get a feel for how my mics would hear things.
 For this trip I didn’t bring much besides my 500 series lunchbox, everything else was rented in Chicago.
 The recording setup was fairly minimal, as expected for musicians of this caliber in a great room.
 We were in the Edlis Neeson Theater of the MCA, which itself is quite a neutral sounding space.
 It wasn’t particularly live especially with the adjustable wall panels flipped to their absorptive sides, but large enough that you got a good sense of space around six acoustic instruments.